Important facts and information to know when visiting Egypt as family

 - Egyptian border areas due to military zones

-- See this detailed post on family safety issues in Egypt
+This still leaves a vast number of incredible places to explore in Egypt.
+See this detailed post on family safety issues in Egypt

 Egypt visa information